yzha0802/Lab1/README.md

 * we will cover using RStudio on Saxon/ or a laptop
 * demonstrate RNotebooks  (for more info see the [RStudio page](http://rmarkdown.rstudio.com/r_notebooks.html#version_control))
-* demo using git within RStudio vor version control
+* demo using git within RStudio for version control